 He Laughs in joy.
 He looks at May who turns serious.
-He clears his throat.
+He clears his throat and goes to her.

 Of course I didn't mean that, dearest, but soon after Easter-so that we could sail at the end of April.
 I know I could arrange it at the office.